 A measurement having more number of decimal places is the one with the most precision.
 So, 20.01 g is most precise.

 Precision is sometimes separated into:

-The variation arising when the conditions are kept identical and repeated measurements are taken during a short time period.
+- Repeatability: The variation arising when the conditions are kept identical, and repeated measurements are taken during a short time period.

-A precise and accurate football player will not only aim at a single spot but also score the goal.
+- A precise and accurate football player will aim at a single spot and score a goal.